makyo/writing/work/getting-lost/outline.md

 Plot 2:
 * Dr. Carter Ramirez
+* Sanders
+    * neurochem
-* Sanders - neurochem - govt. plant to keep things away from truth
+    * govt. plant to keep things away from truth
+* Prakash Das
-* Prakash Das - neurochem spec on the case
+    * neurochem spec on the case
+    * Russian Bloc spy
+* Avery Croft
-* Avery Croft - stats and history on the case
+    * stats and history on the case
+* Sandra
-* Sandra - lawyer on the case
+    * lawyer on the case

 ## Setting